 Yes, there are 12-volt appliances for sale in the truck stops, but many of them have a very short warranty period (90 days) and experience has taught us to stay away from them.
 (You can read our experience with the "Pot 'n Pop" from years ago.)

 A hot pot allows you to cook foods that have a watery base (like soup) or that need to be boiled (like hard boiled eggs or pasta).

-The Presto 06006 Kitchen Kettle Electric Multi-Cooker and Fryer shown here has a "fryer/steamer basket" that we have used many times for either steaming vegetables or as a "colander" when draining off boiling water from cooked pasta.
+The Presto 06006 Kitchen Kettle Multi-Cooker/Steamer shown here has a "fryer/steamer basket" that we have used many times for either steaming vegetables or as a "colander" when draining off boiling water from cooked pasta.

 We have found the Presto Kitchen Kettle to be high quality and roadworthy.
 Contrast this with the quality of other trucker accessories made for cooking.

 An electric skillet is perfect for cooking food more horizontally oriented.
 Many times, we have cooked ham and cheese omelets, hamburgers, beefaroni, pork steak and other food and recipes in ours.